HKtrill/ai-business-coach/README.md

 ## 📖 Synopsis

-ChurnBot transforms telecommunications customer retention from guesswork into precision science.
+Project ChurnBot transforms telecommunications customer retention from guesswork into precision science.
 It is an intelligent AI assistant built specifically for telecom churn patterns.
-Unlike general-purpose models, ChurnBot focuses on telecom-specific behaviors to provide accurate, actionable insights where it matters most.
+Unlike general-purpose models, Project ChurnBot focuses on telecom-specific behaviors to provide accurate, actionable insights where it matters most.

 ---